F. C. S. Schiller: Humanist alternative to metaphysics and naturalism

-The Will to Believe
+The will to believe

 Schiller also developed a method of philosophy intended to mix elements of both naturalism and abstract metaphysics in a way that allows us to avoid the twin scepticisms each method collapses into when followed on its own.
 However, Schiller does not assume that this is enough to justify his humanism over the other two methods.
 He accepts the possibility that both scepticism and pessimism are true.

-To justify his attempt to occupy the middle ground between naturalism and abstract metaphysics, Schiller makes a move that anticipates James' The Will to Believe:
+To justify his attempt to occupy the middle ground between naturalism and abstract metaphysics, Schiller makes a move that anticipates James' will to believe doctrine:

 And in action especially we are often forced to act upon slight possibilities.
 Hence, if it can be shown that our solution is a possible answer, and the only possible alternative to pessimism, to a complete despair of life, it would deserve acceptance, even though it were but a bare possibility.

 Schiller contends that in light of the other methods' failure to provide humans with a role and place in the universe, we ought avoid the adoption of these methods.
 By the end of Riddles, Schiller offers his method of humanism as the only possible method that results in a world where we can navigate our lower existence to the achievement of our higher purpose.
 He asserts that it is the method we ought to adopt regardless of the evidence against it ("even though it were but a bare possibility").

 While Schiller's will to believe is a central theme of Riddle of the Sphinx (appearing mainly in the introduction and conclusion of his text), in 1891 the doctrine held a limited role in Schiller's philosophy.
 In Riddles, Schiller only employs his version of the will to believe doctrine when he is faced with overcoming sceptic and pessimistic methods of philosophy.
 In 1897, William James published his essay "The Will to Believe" and this influenced Schiller to drastically expand his application of the doctrine.
 For a 1903 volume titled Personal Idealism, Schiller contributed a widely read essay titled "Axioms as Postulates" in which he sets out to justify the "axioms of logic" as postulates adopted on the basis of the will to believe doctrine.
 In this essay Schiller extends the will to believe doctrine to be the basis of our acceptance of causality, of the uniformity of nature, of our concept of identity, of contradiction, of the law of excluded middle, of space and time, of the goodness of God, and more.
 He notes that we postulate that nature is uniform because we need nature to be uniform: